Drug Interactions between Implanon and propranolol

 Interactions between your drugs

-There were no interactions found in our database between Implanon and propranolol - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Implanon and propranolol.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Implanon is in the following drug classes: contraceptives, progestins.